Gluesticks Blog

 banana cream pie

-I’ve mentioned my love for this old cookbook before.
-My grandma gave it to me when I was 14 and it’s my absolute favorite.
-You can tell by the way that it looks!
+I've mentioned my love for this old cookbook before.
+My grandma gave it to me when I was 14 and it's my absolute favorite.
+You can tell by the way that it looks that it's been used many times for recipe inspiration!

 tattered old cookbook

-I used my favorite buttermilk pie crust recipe (you can total use a store bought crust) and homemade whipped cream, and it was a knock out dessert that we served with friends one Sunday evening.
+I used my favorite buttermilk pie crust recipe (you can totally use a store-bought crust) and homemade whipped cream, and it was a knock-out dessert that we served with friends one Sunday evening.
 It’s been a favorite ever since!
-Scroll down to the bottom of the post for the printable recipe for my old fashioned banana cream pie!
+Scroll down to the bottom of the post for the printable recipe for my old-fashioned banana cream pie!

 You can make it using Cool Whip or homemade whipped cream.
-My grandma always made her own whipped cream, and I had some heavy whipping cream that needed to be used up so that’s what I did this time, but really, I don’t think there’s much of a difference.
+My grandma always made her own whipped cream, and I had some heavy cream that needed to be used up so that’s what I did this time, but really, I don’t think there’s much of a difference in taste (don't come at me).
 Cool Whip is delicious too!

 What people are saying about this pie recipe